knative/docs/docs/bookstore/page-2/pg2-sentiment-svc.md

 ![Image5](images/image5.png)

 Next, we'll deploy another ML service following the same procedure.
 We encourage you to try it yourself!

+!!! tip
+    Don't forget to `cd` into the root directory `/start` before proceeding.

 If you feel comfortable deploying the other ML service yourself, follow this **simplified guide**: